BioplatformsAustralia/dataportal-usersupport/programmatic_access.md

 * Check that you are running a recent version of curl.
 The Bioplatforms Data Portal requires version 7.58 or later (due to a bug fix with the Authorization header).
 Run `curl --version` to check.
 * Check that your PATH contains the correct version of curl.
 Run `which curl` to check.
+* Check that your enviroment variable for the CKAN_API_TOKEN is defined, and contains the API token generated within CKAN.
+  (If the CKAN_API_TOKEN is missing or incorrect, the files do not download properly due to permission issues)

 ---